neubot/neubot/doc/neubot.1.rst

 configuration file (see the `FILES`_ section).

-The command line interface allows you to get the usage string (``neubot --help``), get the version number (``neubot -V``) and run a Neubot's subcommand (``neubot subcommand...``).
+The command line interface allows you to get the usage string (``neubot --help``), get the version number (``neubot -V``), and run a Neubot's subcommand (``neubot subcommand...``).

 IMPLEMENTED TESTS
 `````````````````

 All Neubot tests receive and send random data.
-Also, note that Neubot does
+Neubot does
 not monitor the user's traffic.

 Neubot implements three active network tests: ``bittorrent``, ``raw`` and
 ``speedtest``.
 For each test, there is a Neubot subcommand that allows
 to run the test immediately.
-Also, note that Neubot schedules one of the
+Moreover, Neubot schedules one of the
 three tests at random every 23 - 27 minutes.

 The ``bittorrent`` test emulates BitTorrent peer-wire protocol and
-estimates the round-trip time, the download and the upload goodput.
+estimates the round-trip time, the download and the upload goodput
+(i.e. the application-level speed measured at the receiver).
 It uses the time that connect() takes to complete as an estimator of
 the round-trip time.
 It estimates the goodput by dividing the amount of
 transferred bytes by the elapsed time.
 To avoid consuming too much